• Menu

 • Ideal Location: Steveston Village is conveniently located just 30 minutes south of downtown Vancouver, making it an easy and accessible starting point for your whale-watching adventure.
 You can pair your tour with a day spent exploring the area’s sites, attractions and museums.

 • Experienced Guides: Steveston is home to Vancouver Whale Watch, an experienced tour operator that knows the area and the wildlife like the back of their hand.
-They will provide you with all the information you need to fully appreciate the whales and the other wildlife you encounter on your tour.
+They will provide all the information you need to fully appreciate the whales and the other wildlife you encounter on your tour.

 Let’s get to the fun part: what you can expect to see while whale watching in Richmond/Steveston.